Sillybutts/SLAB/README.md

 - - On the MuzzleB, excessive Z-Seam can rub against the plunger tube during the prime, making the prime feel awful.
 If your blaster is doing this, just sand down the Z-Seam.
 - - Your Turnaround might be rubbing against the aluminum bars because the prints are too tight.
 If this is happening, sand down the prints where they are excessively rubbing.
 - - You might have not lubed things correctly.
 The plunger tube needs lube, and the o-ring(s) on the ram need lube. **DO NOT LUBE THE BARREL O-RINGS.**
+- Wobbly top picatinny rail: If it is wobbly front to back, print the RailSpacer part and put it between the two top rail segments.
+If it is wobbly up and down, put some tape on the aluminum bar inside the rails to act as a shim.

 ## Misc.